London Gatwick Airport is a busy, bustling airport that can be hard to navigate. That is why we are sharing this Gatwick Airport guide.

 Check in and Security

-On arrival in each terminal, you will find check-in areas labelled alphabetically with clear signs around the terminal.
-Look for your flight information on the screens and this will tell yu what check-in area you need to head too.
-Generally speaking the bigger companies are clearly labeled with the companies logo so if in doubt, just head towards the name of your company that you are flying with.
+On arrival at each terminal, you will find check-in areas labeled alphabetically with clear signs around the terminal.
+Look for your flight information on the screens and this will tell you what check-in area you need to head to.
+Generally speaking, the bigger companies are clearly labeled with the company’s logo so if in doubt, just head towards the name of the company that you are flying with.

 When to arrive

 Long Haul flights: Check-in opens 4 hours before your flight.

 European flights: Check-in opens 3 hours before your flight.

 UK and Ireland flights: Check-in opens 2 hours before your flight.

 For some airlines, you may be able to check in the day before, online, or use the self-service check-in kiosks.